-- A sole that provides good traction like Vibram or other lugged sole. - Some form of nylon shank to provide foot support and protection. - Ankle support - Durable uppers that will withstand hiking among sharp boulders and dense vegetation. - A Gore-Tex liner is fine, but unnecessary.
-Your foot will get wet when the river comes in over the top of your boot.
-A Gore-Tex liner will slow drying time once the boot is wet. - A comfortable fit with your preferred hiking socks.
+- A sole that provides good traction like Vibram or other lugged sole. - Some form of nylon shank to provide foot support and protection. - Ankle support - Durable uppers that will withstand hiking among sharp boulders and dense vegetation. - A Gore-Tex liner is recommended, but not required.
+Your feet will get wet if the river comes in over the top of your boot. - A comfortable fit with your preferred hiking socks.
 Boots that are too small are a common cause of blisters.
-Please see the Boot Fitting Guide in your enrollment packet for instructions on how to properly fit boots.